google/coding-with-chrome/doc/DEBUG.md

 Instead of overwriting definitions in the `dist/chrome_os/js/debug.js` file you could directly replace them in the `dist/chrome_os/js/cwc_ui.js` file.

-Please keep in mind that this file contains optimized code, so its not really readable but this will also avoid to re-compile the code to test something.
+Please keep in mind that this file contains optimized code, so it's not really readable but this will also avoid to re-compile the code to test something.

 Original `dist/chrome_os/js/cwc_ui.js`: